-The consolidated financial statements also include the Company's share of net loss of Rs.
-4,826 for the year ended March 31, 2023, as considered in the consolidated financial statements, in respect of one associate, whose financial statements/ financial information have been audited by the other auditor whose reports have been furnished to one of the joint auditors by the Management, and our opinion in so far as it relates to the amounts and disclosures included in respect of this associate, and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid associate is based solely on the reports of the other auditors.
+The consolidated financial statements also include the Group's share of net profit of Rs.
+1.09 Lakhs for the year ended March 31, 2023, as considered in the consolidated financial statements, in respect of two associates, whose financial statements/ financial information have been audited by the other auditors whose reports have been furnished by the Management to one of the joint auditors and our opinion in so far as it relates to the amounts and disclosures included in respect of these associates, and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid associates are based solely on the reports of the other auditors.

-Our opinion on the consolidated financial statements above, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the above matters with regard to our reliance on the work done and the reports of the other auditors and the financial statements/financial information certified by the Management.
+Our opinion on the consolidated financial statements above, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the above matters with regard to our reliance on the work done and the reports of the other auditors and the Ind AS financial statements/ financial information certified by the Management.